Choosing the right hobby is the first big decision when building a hobby website.

 It needs to help someone else.

-You do not always need to be a top expert.
+You do not always need to be a world-class expert.

 Sometimes being a few steps ahead of the beginner is enough, especially if you remember what confused you when you started.